IoDResearch: Deep Research on Private Heterogeneous Data via the Internet of Data: Conclusion

 \section{Conclusion}

 In this work, we introduced IoDResearch, a private data-centric Deep Research framework that operationalizes the IoD paradigm.
 By encapsulating heterogeneous assets into FAIR-compliant digital objects and refining them into atomic knowledge and knowledge graphs, IoDResearch enables high-recall and complex reasoning over private data sources.
 Together with a multi-agent system, it supports not only reliable question answering but also structured scientific report generation.
 Furthermore, we released the IoD DeepResearch Benchmark, which provides the first systematic evaluation of data representation and agentic Deep Research capabilities under the IoD paradigm.
-Experimental results consistently demonstrate IoDResearch’s superiority over existing RAG and DeepResearch baselines in IoD application scenarios.
+Experimental results show that IoDResearch outperforms the selected RAG and Deep Research baselines on the proposed IoD DeepResearch Benchmark across the evaluated scenarios and task settings.